 New definitions

-"Delivery Facility Operator" means the operator for the time being of a RNG Delivery Facility.
+"Delivery Facility Operator" means the operator of a RNG Delivery Facility.

-“Renewable Natural Gas” or “RNG” is a fuel most commonly produced by anaerobic digestion of biodegradable matter and which is (or will be) prior to such gas being tendered for delivery to the Transportation System purified and upgraded to meet the applicable Gas Quality Specification];
+“Renewable Natural Gas” or “RNG” is gasproduced from renewable non-fossil sources most commonly by anaerobic digestion of biodegradable matter and which is (or will be) prior to such gas being tendered for delivery to the Transportation System purified and upgraded to meet the applicable Entry Specification;

-"RNG Delivery Facility" means the plant and equipment constructed and/or installed immediately upstream of the Transportation System where quality parameters are measured and controlled and from which Renewable Gas which meets the Gas Quality Specification may be delivered to the Transportation System.
+"RNG Delivery Facility" means the plant and equipment constructed and/or installed immediately upstream of the Transportation System where quality parameters are measured and controlled and from which Renewable Natural Gas which meets the Entry Specification may be delivered to the Transportation System.

 "RNG Entry Point" means an Entry Point which is connected at the Connected System Point to a RNG Delivery Facility.